 Advantages of Partnership

 - Better Work/Life Balance: Splitting the task with a partner can help lighten the load.
-It may enable you to take time off when you need it, safe in the knowledge that someone you can trust will keep it functioning.
+Partnership may enable you to take time off when you need it, safe in the knowledge that someone you can trust will keep it functioning.

 - Moral Support: Everyone needs to bounce ideas off one another and debrief on major situations.
 We may want moral support when facing setbacks or dealing with jobs and everyday disappointments.

 - New Perspectives: A partnership can bring in a fresh pair of eyes to assist what we may have overlooked.
-It may help gain a new perspective or outlook on what we do, who we work with, the markets we pursue, and even how we price our products and services.
+A partnership may help gain a new perspective or outlook on what we do, who we work with, the markets we pursue, and even how we price our products and services.

 - Possible Tax Benefits: A tax benefit could be one of the benefits of forming a general partnership.
 A general partnership can avoid paying income taxes.